Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Races/Myelos.md

 tags:
   - race
 ---
-born as gnarled creatures of humanoid shape that look like tree roots as they grow around age 2 they learn how to remove limbs and expose living nerve core that they can attach new limbs for When a Myelos dies it shrivels into a ball that looks like its made of tree roots, its common to carve this and wear it in memorial of the passed Myelos.
+Born as gnarled creatures of roughly humanoid shape, Myelos are able to remove their own body parts, exposing a living nerve core that can attach to body parts harvested from other creatures.
 ## Society Info
 - Age of Race:
 	- Created: 300BB